Important Terms and Definitions you need to know

 FAFSA: Free Application for Federal Student Aid.
 FAFSA is an online application widely used by universities to determine a student’s eligibility for Pell Grant funds, scholarships and student loans.

-Freshman: classification for a student who has been admitted to UTB/TSC and who has earned less than 30 semester credit hours.
+Freshman: classification for a student who has been admitted to UTB and who has earned less than 30 credit hours.

 Full-time Student: an undergraduate student taking at least 12 credit hours or a graduate student taking at least nine credit hours per fall or spring semester.

-Good Standing: academic classification for a student having a minimum GPA of 2.0 as well as a cumulative completion rate of 70 percent or higher.
+Good Standing: academic classification for a student having a minimum GPA of 2.0.

 Junior: classification for an undergraduate student who has earned at least 60 hours of credit but not more than 89.

-Libertad: UTB/TSC’s wireless Internet network.
+Libertad: UTB’s wireless Internet network.
 Students can set up personal laptops to use Libertad while on campus at the Help Desk or at any of the Open Labs.

 Major/Degree: field of study in which you are concentrating.